 DNR biologists have conducted these surveys on 785 lakes across the state in association with MPCA's watershed-based monitoring schedule.
-Each site on the lake receives a relative measure of the extent of the natural shoreland present at the site17.
+Each survey site on the lake is scored based on a relative measure of the extent of the natural shoreline present.

-The results from this sample of lakes indicate that Minnesota has currently lost 40 to 50% of its natural shorelands.
-Lakes in central Minnesota have lost the most natural shorelands (Figure 1).
-In this region of the state, about 28% of the lakes had shores that scored low for protection of natural shoreland.
+The results from this sample of lakes indicate that Minnesota has currently lost 40 to 50% of its natural shorelines.
+Lakes in central Minnesota have lost the most natural shorelines (Figure 1).
+In this region of the state, about 28% of the lakes had shores that scored low for protection of natural shoreline.
 Northern Minnesota was more likely to have lakes with high scores.
 In all regions of the state, most lakes received moderate scores.
 However, this does not tell the whole story.
 Recomputing lake scores for only developed shores (parcels with structures) indicated even worse results - for most lakes the developed shore was rated low or very low (Figure 2).
-A greater percentage of northern Minnesota lakes still had high or moderate scores (48%) compared to central Minnesota lakes (32%), indicating a slight regional difference in shoreland stewardship.
+A greater percentage of northern Minnesota lakes still had high or moderate scores (48%) compared to central Minnesota lakes (32%), indicating a slight regional difference in shoreline stewardship.

-The rate of natural shoreline loss is estimated to be 1 to 2% per year18.
-At this rate of loss, a majority of Minnesota shorelines will soon be damaged unable to protect water quality and providing fish and wildlife habitat.
+The rate of natural shoreline loss is estimated to be 1 to 2% per decade.
+In time, many of Minnesota shorelines will be damaged and unable to protect water quality and provide sufficient fish and wildlife habitat.